htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     If you choose not to create a user named condor, then you must specify either via the
-    :index:`CONDOR_IDS environment variable`\ :index:`CONDOR_IDS<single: CONDOR_IDS; environment variables>`
+    :index:`CONDOR_IDS environment variable` :index:`CONDOR_IDS<single: CONDOR_IDS; environment variables>`
     ``CONDOR_IDS`` environment variable or the ``CONDOR_IDS``
     :index:`CONDOR_IDS` config file setting which uid.gid pair should be used for the ownership of various HTCondor files.
-See the :doc:`/admin-manual/security` section on UIDs in
-    HTCondor in the Administrator's Manual for details.
+See the :ref:`admin-manual/security:user accounts in htcondor on unix platforms` section on UIDs in HTCondor in the Administrator's Manual for details.

 6. Where should the machine-specific directories for HTCondor go?
     HTCondor needs a few directories that are unique on every machine in your pool.
 These are ``execute``, ``spool``, ``log``, (and possibly ``lock``).
 Generally, all of them are subdirectories of a single machine specific directory called the local directory (specified by the ``LOCAL_DIR`` :index:`LOCAL_DIR` macro in the
-    configuration file). :index:`of directories<single: of directories; owner>`\ Each should be owned by the user that HTCondor is to be run as.
+    configuration file). :index:`of directories<single: of directories; owner>` Each should be owned by the user that HTCondor is to be run as.
 Do not stage other files in any of these directories; any files not created by HTCondor in these directories are subject to removal.